nandi95/chatbot/README.md

-# REST API
+# Discord chatbot

-A template of REST API app using Oak framework
+A discord chatbot integrating with OpenAI's api

-Start the server with the command:
+Start the bot with the command:

 ```
-deno run --allow-net main.ts
+npm run start
 ```

-This starts the server at http://localhost:8000/

-Try go to http://localhost:8000/api/Brachiosaurus or http://localhost:8000/api/
+This will deploy the commands and bring the bot online